zahardev/easy-speed-optimizer/readme.txt

 If your WordPress site is overloaded with a lot of styles and scripts, and you know that those styles and scripts are redundant, this plugin is for you.
 Just provide a list of styles and scripts that you want to remove, save settings and enjoy!

+Besides, after removing redundant styles and scripts, you can specify critical CSS.
+Easy Scripts Optimizer will automatically defer all styles loading, making your site loading lightning fast!

 == Frequently Asked Questions ==